ftschopp/programming-in-c/README.md

+#programming-in-c
-This repository contains some basic funtions and modules to do syscall. for example:
+##This repository contains some basic funtions and modules to do syscall.
+for example:
 * Semaphores counter and mutex
 * Shared Memory